 Ours.
 S. Buddhist stupas in Jomolhari base trekking, Paro, Bhutan

-Bhutan will reopen its borders to visitors from 22 September 2022.
-But tourism in the country will look very different.
-Here's what will change, including the cost.
+Bhutan reopened its borders to visitors in September 2022.
+But tourism in the country now looks quite different.
+Here's what has changed, including the cost.

-According to a June 2022 press release from the Tourism Council of Bhutan, tourism in Bhutan will look quite different from September of this year, which is when the country will reopen its borders.
+As detailed in a June 2022 press release from the Tourism Council of Bhutan, tourism in Bhutan now works quite differently from the way it did before the coronavirus pandemic.

 We explain the three reasons for this change.
 We then look at the ways that these changes to the tourism sector will affect you, the visitor.